Tclack88/Lambda/assignment_3_instructions.md

 1. Created an empty directory I called `dockertest`

-2. Created a docker file `Dockerfile` with the following content
+2. `cd` into that new directory.
+Created a docker file `Dockerfile` with the following content
 ```docker
 FROM debian
 ENV PYTHONUNBUFFERED=1